 - Going to work with parent/family member (Unless you receive prior approval for “Take Your Child to Work” day)

 - Missing the whole day for a medical appointment

 - Waiting for service or repair people to arrive

 - Translating for a parent at an appointment

 Verification of Absences

-Also, it is a parent/guardian’s responsibility to ensure that the appropriate school personnel receive the verification of absences.
+Also, it is a parent/guardian’s responsibility to ensure that the appropriate school personnel receives the verification of absences.
 The parent/guardian should assess the maturity level of his/her child to determine if he/she should be responsible for turning in absence verifications or if it would be more secure for the parent/guardian to submit the verifications to the office or call the office directly.
-When students return to school after an absence, they must present a satisfactory explanation verifying the reason for the absence within four weeks of the date of the absence.
+When students return to school after an absence, they must present a satisfactory explanation verifying the reason for the absence within one week of the date of the absence.
 Verifications not received during this period are considered unexcused and will not be changed.

 If you know, in advance, that your child will be absent from school 5 or more consecutive days, it is requested that the parent consider enrolling the student in the Independent Study Program.
-It is important to give the school at least one week’s notice that you are interested in this program so that they can make appropriate arrangements.
+It is important to give the school at least two week’s notice that you are interested in this program so that they can make appropriate arrangements.

 Please contact Trena Gonzalez, Director of Student Services, at 562-907-5931 if you have any questions or need assistance.